Skip to main content

 What we process

 • Canvas data: Components, connections, groups, and metadata for your system designs.
-Stored locally in your browser.
+Stored in our cloud database when you have an account.

 • Chat messages: Text you send to the AI assistant.
 Sent to xAI's API for processing, not stored on our servers beyond the active session.